-David Howlett is a first year Teacher Candidate at the University of Ottawa.
+David Howlett is a second year Teacher Candidate at the University of Ottawa.

 Philosophy of Education